 Lecture Series for Refugees and People Seeking Asylum

-Understanding Australia, the Melbourne Social Equity Institute's annual lecture series for refugees and people seeking asylum, returns for its fourth year in September.
+Understanding Australia, the Melbourne Social Equity Institute's annual lecture series for refugees and people seeking asylum, returned for its fourth year in September 2017.

 The lecture series is focussed on giving recent arrivals a better understanding of Australian history and contemporary society.

 The series began in 2014 with the recognition that many refugees and people seeking asylum in the community didn't have the right to work or study, and were experiencing significant social isolation.
 Previous attendees have said that they found it an "overwhelmingly positive experience".